robnolen/aws-scaling-threat-detection-workshop/docs/04-review-and-discussion.md

 1. There are two instances created by the Module 2 CloudFormation template.
 They are in the same VPC but different subnets.
 The **Malicious Host** represents the attacker which we pretend is on the Internet.
 The Elastic IP on the **Malicious Host** is in a custom threat list in GuardDuty.
 The other instance named **Compromised Instance** represents the web server that was lifted and shifted into AWS.

 2. Although company policy is that only key-based authentication should be enabled for SSH, at some point password authentication for SSH was enabled on the **Compromised Instance**.

-	> This misconfiguration is identified in the Inspector scan that is triggered from the GuardDuty finding.
+This misconfiguration is identified in the Inspector scan that is triggered from the GuardDuty finding.

 3. The **Malicious Host** performed a brute force SSH password attack against the **Compromised Instance**.
 The brute force attack is designed to be successful.

-	> **GuardDuty Finding**: UnauthorizedAccess:EC2/SSHBruteForce
+	!!! info "**GuardDuty Finding**: UnauthorizedAccess:EC2/SSHBruteForce"

 4. The SSH brute force attack was successful and the attacker was able to log in to the **Compromised Instance**.

-	> Successful login is confirmed in CloudWatch Logs (/threat-detection-wksp/var/log/secure).
+	!!! info "Successful login is confirmed in CloudWatch Logs (/threat-detection-wksp/var/log/secure)."

 5. The EC2 Instance that is created in the Module 2 CloudFormation template disabled default encryption on the **Data** bucket.
 In addition the CloudFormation template made the **Data** bucket public.
 This is used for the Macie part of the investigation in Module 3.
 We pretend that the attacker made the bucket public and removed the default encryption from the bucket.

-	> **Macie Alert**: S3 Bucket IAM policy grants global read rights
+	!!! info "**Macie Alert**: S3 Bucket IAM policy grants global read rights."

 6. The Compromised Instance also has a cron job that continuously pings the Malicious Host to generate a GuardDuty finding based off the custom threat list.

-	> **GuardDuty Finding**: UnauthorizedAccess:EC2/MaliciousIPCaller.Custom
+	!!! info "**GuardDuty Finding**: UnauthorizedAccess:EC2/MaliciousIPCaller.Custom"

 7. The API Calls that generated the API findings come from the **Malicious Host**.
 The calls use the temp creds from the IAM role for EC2 running on the **Malicious Host**.
 The GuardDuty findings are generated because the EIP attached to the **Malicious Host** is in a custom threat list.

-	> **GuardDuty Finding**: Recon:IAMUser/MaliciousIPCaller.Custom

-	> **GuardDuty Finding**: UnauthorizedAccess:IAMUser/MaliciousIPCaller.Custom
+	!!! info "**GuardDuty Finding**: Recon:IAMUser/MaliciousIPCaller.Custom or **GuardDuty Finding**: UnauthorizedAccess:IAMUser/MaliciousIPCaller.Custom"

 8. A number of CloudWatch Events Rules are evoked by the GuardDuty findings and then these trigger various services.
 	1.	**CloudWatch Event Rule**: The generic GuardDuty finding invokes a CloudWatch Event rule which triggers SNS to send an email.